kvriet/AirSystem-for-Soft-Robotics/README.md

 ## The system
 ![Example application](https://github.com/kvriet/AirSystem-for-Soft-Robotics/blob/main/Media/modular%20Air%20System.jpg)

-**AirSystem** was designed as a low-cost way to rapidly prototype with air.
-The system consists of 1 controller and 4 pneumatic units.
+**AirSystem** was designed as a low-cost way to rapidly prototype with air, costing roughly €125 for the entire system.
+AirSystem consists of 1 controller and 4 pneumatic units.
 Each pneumatic unit contains one pump, one solenoid valve, and one pressure sensor.
 The board provides 12V power and as such, any pump or solenoid that requires 12V power can be attached to the unit board.

 ![System overview](https://github.com/kvriet/AirSystem-for-Soft-Robotics/blob/main/Media/system%20overview.png)